timtam97123/Expense_Track/README.md

  Folder Structure

-Create a main folder for expense verification, then add subfolders for each project or period:
+Create a main folder (on your desktop) for expense verification, then add subfolders for each project or period:

 **Each subfolder MUST contain:**